Bitlight Labs (LIGHT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Bitlight Labs Historical Price

-According to the latest data gathered on Bitlight Labs live price page, the current price of Bitlight Labs is 1.9839USD.
+According to the latest data gathered on Bitlight Labs live price page, the current price of Bitlight Labs is 1.9903USD.
 The circulating supply of Bitlight Labs(LIGHT) is

 In the past 24 hours, Bitlight Labs has shown a price movement of